 Once the data is stable, use historical patterns to improve forecasting.
 Focus on cash planning, note maturities, draw timing, and risk review.
 Keep the first models simple and explainable.

 The final step is operational discipline.
-Use analytics outputs to shape policy, trigger follow-up, prioritize reviews, and improve board oversight.
+Use analytics outputs to shape policy, trigger follow-up, prioritize reviews, and strengthen board oversight.
 A dashboard that doesn't change behavior is decoration.

-The right roadmap should feel manageable.
-It should also be governed by finance leadership, not handed off entirely to IT.
+The right roadmap should feel manageable, and it should be governed by finance leadership rather than handed off entirely to IT.
 In a CEF, analytics in the financial industry only matters when it protects trust, strengthens sustainability, and helps the fund serve churches more faithfully.